 In 2005 President George W. Bush appointed her to serve on the nine-member bipartisan Tax Reform Panel.
 She serves on the Board of Directors of the Initiative and Referendum Institute at USC, and the Internet2 Board, which aims to accelerate research, advance education, and improve the delivery of public services through innovative technologies.
 From 2009-2013 Garrett served as one of five commissioners on the California Fair Political Practices Commission, the state’s independent political oversight agency.
 She previously served as director of the USC-Caltech Center for the Study of Law and Politics.

 Garrett’s primary scholarly interests are legislative process, direct democracy, the federal budget process, democratic institutions, statutory interpretation, administrative law and tax policy.
-The author of more than 50 articles, book chapters and essays, she is co-author of the fourth edition of the leading casebook on legislation and statutory interpretation, Cases and Materials on Legislation: Statutes and the Creation of Public Policy, now in its fifth edition, and co-editor of Statutory Interpretation Stories and Fiscal Challenges: An Interdisciplinary Approach to Budget Policy.
+The author of more than 50 articles, book chapters and essays, she is co-author of the nation’s most influential casebook on legislation and statutory interpretation, Cases and Materials on Legislation: Statutes and the Creation of Public Policy, now in its fifth edition, and co-editor of Statutory Interpretation Stories and Fiscal Challenges: An Interdisciplinary Approach to Budget Policy.

 Before joining the faculty of USC, she was a professor of law at the University of Chicago, where she also served as deputy dean for academic affairs, and she has been a visiting professor at Harvard Law School, the University of Virginia Law School, Central European University in Budapest, and the Interdisciplinary Center Law School in Israel.
 Before entering academics, she clerked for Justice Thurgood Marshall on the U.S. Supreme Court, and she served as legal counsel and legislative director for Senator David L. Boren (D-Okla.).
 She received her B.A. in History with special distinction from the University of Oklahoma and her J.D. from the University of Virginia School of Law.

 Garrett is a life fellow of the American Bar Foundation, a Harold Lasswell Fellow of the American Academy of Political and Social Science, and a member of the Council of the American Law Institute, having been elected to membership in 2008.